CurtisBarogla/PHPImpersonnate/README.md

 Trying to morph into a user with no basic user setted into the UserStore will result a ImpersonateException.

-If an error happen during the morphing process, basicaly when the user store failed to refresh the current user with the morphed user or when the impersonate store failed to save the current identity, all current user's informations will be lost and a ImpersonateException will be thrown.
+If an error happen during the morphing process, basicaly when the user store fails to refresh the current user with the morphed user or when the impersonate store fails to save the current identity, all current user's informations will be lost and a ImpersonateException will be thrown.

 Trying to demorph if not currently morphed will result a ImpersonateException ; to avoid this we can check if we are currently morphed via **isMorphed()** method.

-If the user store failed to refresh the current user with the one stored into the impersonate store, a ImpersonateException will be raised too and all user's informations will be lost.
+If the user store fails to refresh the current user with the one stored into the impersonate store, a ImpersonateException will be raised too and all user's informations will be lost.

 ~~~php
 <?php